spacetelescope/pandokia/doc/source/programming_db.rst

 to "%x", "x%", or "%x%" and used in a LIKE clause.
 Other glob-like characters are not permitted.

 If the value contains '%', it will be used in a LIKE clause.

-The '_' character does NOT create a LIKE expression because it is too common in our data values.
+The '_' character does NOT automatically create a LIKE expression because it is too common in our data values, but note that "A_B*" will translate to LIKE 'A_B%'

 There is no good way to search for values containing \*, %, [, or ?